algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 <a name="out-of-scope"/></a>

 ## Out of scope
-To a better user experience, create a web interface will be easier.
-It will be use to manage the LEDs and see their states.
+For a better user experience, create a web interface will be easier.
+It will be used to manage the LEDs and see their states.
 We will use all the features mentioned above to develop our web interface.

 <!-- Questions